-- 4.9.3 Second Amendment to Amended and Restated Limited Partnership Agreement of the Operating Partnership, dated as of October 13, 1998 (filed with the Registrant's Current Report on Form 8-K on October 28, 1998 and incorporated herein by reference). - 5.1 Opinion of Morgan, Lewis & Bockius LLP regarding the legality of the securities being registered hereby. - 8.1 Opinion of Morgan, Lewis & Bockius LLP as to certain tax matters. - 12.1 Calculation of Ratios of Earnings to Combined Fixed Charges and Preferred Share Dividends. - 21.1 Subsidiaries of Registrant (filed with the Registrant's 1997 Annual Report on Form 10-K and incorporated herein by reference). - 23.1 Consent of Morgan, Lewis & Bockius LLP (included in Exhibit 5.1). - 23.2 Consent of PricewaterhouseCoopers LLP. - $24.1\,$ Powers of attorney (included on signature page to the Registration Statement). $\mbox{\ensuremath{\mbox{\scriptsize TABLE}}}\mbox{\ensuremath{\mbox{\scriptsize }}}$
+4.6.2 2000 and incorporated herein by reference).
+First Amendment to Second Amended and Restated Limited Partnership Agreement of the Operating Partnership, dated December 21, 1999 (filed with the Registrant's 1999 Annual Report on From 10-K on March 16, 2000 and incorporated herein by reference).
+4.7 Articles Supplementary of Corporate Office Properties Trust Series B Convertible Preferred Shares, dated July 2, 1999 (filed with the Company's Current Report on From 8-K on July 7, 1999 and incorporated herein by reference).
+4.8 Amended and Restated Registration Rights Agreement, dated March 16, 1998, for the benefit of certain shareholders of the Company (filed with Company's Quarterly Report on Form 10-Q (Commission File No. 001-14023) on August 12, 1998 and incorporated by reference).
+5.1 Opinion of Morgan, Lewis & Bockius LLP regarding the legality of the securities being registered hereby.
+8.1 Opinion of Morgan, Lewis & Bockius LLP as to certain tax matters.
+21.1 Subsidiaries of Registrant (filed with the Registrant's 1999 Annual Report on Form 10-K and incorporated herein by reference).
+23.1 Consent of Morgan, Lewis & Bockius LLP (included in Exhibit 5.1).
+23.2 Consent of PricewaterhouseCoopers LLP.
+24.1 Powers of attorney (included on signature page to the Registration Statement).